Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a target tracking scaling policy with settings to make larger adjustments in capacity when the system is under heavy load.
 - [ ] Use Amazon EC2 Auto Scaling lifecycle hooks.
 Adjust the Auto Scaling group's maximum number of instances after every scaling event.

-### A VPC is connected to a company data center by a VPN.
-An Amazon EC2 instance with the IP address `172.31.16.139` is within a private subnet of the VPC.
-A SysOps Administrator issued a ping command to the EC2 instance from an on-premises computer with the IP address `203.0.113.12` and did not receive an acknowledgment.
-VPC Flow Logs were enabled and showed the following.
+### A `VPC` is connected to a company data center by a VPN.
+An Amazon EC2 instance with the IP address `172.31.16.139` is within a private subnet of the `VPC`.
+A SysOps Administrator issued a ping command to the EC2 instance from an on-premises computer with the IP address `203.0.113.12` and did not receive an acknowledgment. `VPC` Flow Logs were enabled and showed the following.
 What action will resolve the issue?

 ![Question 74](images/question58_74_155.png)

 - [ ] Modify the EC2 security group rules to allow inbound traffic from the on-premises computer.
 - [ ] Modify the EC2 security group rules to allow outbound traffic to the on-premises computer.
-- [ ] Modify the VPC network `ACL` rules to allow inbound traffic from the on-premises computer.
+- [ ] Modify the `VPC` network `ACL` rules to allow inbound traffic from the on-premises computer.
-- [x] Modify the VPC network `ACL` rules to allow outbound traffic to the on-premises computer.
+- [x] Modify the `VPC` network `ACL` rules to allow outbound traffic to the on-premises computer.

 ### A company's financial department needs to view the cost details of each project in an AWS account A SysOps administrator must perform the initial configuration that is required to view cost for each project in Cost Explorer.
 Which solution will meet this requirement?